-Integration Services run time and run-time executables: It keeps the layout of packages, runs packages, and provides support for logging, breakpoints, configuration, connections, and transactions.
+- Integration Services run time and runtime executables: It keeps the layout of packages, runs the packages, and provides support for logging, breakpoints, configuration, connections, and transactions.

 9. How can we do logging in SSIS?

 SSIS includes logging features that not only write log entries when run-time events occur but also write custom messages.
 Integration Services supports a diverse set of log providers and empowers users with the ability to create custom log providers.
-Integration Services log providers can write log entries to text files, SQL Server Profiler, SQL Server, Windows Event Log, or XML files.
-Logging configuration provides an inbuilt feature which can log the details of various events like onError, onWarning, etc.
+Integration Services log providers can write log entries into text files, SQL Server Profiler, SQL Server, Windows Event Log, or XML files.
+The logging configuration provides an in-built feature that can log the details of various events like OnError, Onwarning, etc.

 Interested in learning MSBI?
-Click here to learn more in this MSBI Training in Sydney!
+Enroll in Intellipaat’s MSBI Training in Sydney!

-The SSIS Project, ‘BUILD’ offers a Deployment Manifest file.
-Users are required to run the manifest file and decide whether to deploy it onto File System or onto SQL Server Microsoft Database.
-SQL Server Deployment is very fast and also is relatively secure than File System Deployment.
-Alternatively, deployment can be done from packages in SSMS from File System or SQL Server.
+The SSIS project, ‘Build’ offers a deployment manifest file.
+Users are required to run the manifest file and decide whether to deploy it onto a file system or onto a Microsoft SQL Server database.
+The SQL Server deployment is fast and is also relatively secure than the file system deployment.
+Alternatively, this deployment can be done from packages in SSMS from the file system or SQL Server.